XD-DENG/Spark-practice/README.md

 ```
 I would say `map(function)` method is one of the most basic and important method in Spark.
 It returns a new distributed dataset formed by passing each element of the source through a function specified by user [1].

-There are severay ways to define the function.
+There are several ways to define the functions for `map`.
 Normally, we can use *lambda* function to do this, just like what I did above.
 This is suitable for simple functions (one line statement).
 For more complicated process, we can also define a separate function and call it within `map` method.

 ```python
 # To do the totally same thing, we can also use normal function instead of lambda function.